JimInCA/mek6802d5-cassette-interface/workspace/mek6802d5_loader/doc/readme.txt

 What this program does is it simulates the audio signal coming from a cassette tape drive.
-This provides the ability to write your assembly code in a standard text editor and use the Motorola 6800 assembler to generate your bininary file that can then be loaded using this program.
+This provides the ability to write your assembly code in a standard text editor and use the Motorola 6800 assembler to generate your binary file that can then be loaded using this program.

 Toolchain supported